DEVELOPER-IN-PROGRESS/git_/README.md

 git branch   <branch name>                    Creates a new branch in the workflow  other than main/master branch

-git checkout <branch name>                    Switches from working branch to target branch
+git checkout <branch name>   ::               Switches from working branch to target branch

-git merge
+git merge <branch name>      ::               Merges  target branch to current working branch

 git branch -d <branch name>                   Deletes the target branch .Usually done after the required features or testing are done